iurilandolt/pipex/README.md

 Now, understanding the `execute()` function.

-This is where we deal with 'execve' and the `PATH` `environment variable` for the first time.
+This is where we deal with `execve` and the `PATH` `environment variable` for the first time.

-In our main function, we are using a third argument `char ** envp`, envp is an array of strings containing `envrimental variables`.
+In our main function, we are using a third argument `char ** envp`, envp is an array of strings containing `environment variables`.

 	#include <stdio.h>